top of page

 In many ways, college is the halfway house to adult decisions.

-College is where we send them off on their own to manage personal health, hygiene, studying, and friendships, but still with a safety net provided by the university and, of course, us, the parents.
+College is where we send them off to practice making practical adult decisions -- like personal health, hygiene, studying, and friendships.
+But still with a safety net provided by the university and, of course, us, the parents.
 Then, finally, they blast off into full adulthood, and the decision training wheels come off.

 Consider this staggering statistic: Based on an article from Harvard University, American adults, on average, make an estimated 30,000 decisions a day.
 Thirty thousand!